PWDSerialgamer07/PMediaCrawler/README.md

 ## Media Downloader

 This Python script allows you to download media content from various websites including Rule34.xxx, Luscious.net, and Kemono/Coomer.
 It supports multithreading for faster downloads and compression of images, gifs, and videos.
 Files will first be downloaded to tmp, before being compressed and put in output.
+It supports a databse for handling duplicates and redownloading stuff that "got lost on the way".

 ### Usage